iboB/jalog/doc/logging.md

 ## `printf` Style Logging

+Jalog supports `printf` style logging.

+If you are a fan of `printf` you can use the macros from `jalog/LogPrintf.hpp` which are easy to disable at compile-time.
+Note however that `printf` custom types and also logging floating point numbers won't appear in their full native precision (but must be formatted with `%f` or `%e`).

-Jalog supports `printf` style logging and with it can be used to provide a function pointer to libraries (including plain C ones) which support external printf-style log functions.
+The main goal of `printf`-like interface is to allow users to provide a function pointer to libraries (including plain C ones) which support external `printf`-like log functions.

+With `jalog/Printf.hpp` Jalog provides the following functions:

+* `void Printf(Scope& scope, Level lvl, const char* format, ...);`
+* `void VPrintf(Scope& scope, Level lvl, const char* format, va_list args);`

+It also provides the unchecked variants of those: `PrintfUnchecked` and `VPrintfUnchecked`.
+They have the same arguments as their "checked" counterparts but *perform no check* whether the scope is currently enabled for that level.
+You can use them if you have performed the check otherwise (for example the `JALOG_PRINTF` macros perform the check externally and use the unchecked variants of the functions)

+A complete, buildable example, of using `printf` logging to interface with an imaginary C library can be found [here](../example/e-PrintfStyleLogging.cpp).

-## Custom logging styles
+## Direct logging.
+Custom logging styles